Pregnancy: medical examinations

 The 6e consultation must take place at 8e month of pregnancy.

 You must undergo a pre-anesthetic consultation.
-This review is mandatory, even if you want to give birth without epidural.
+This review is mandatory, even if you want to give birth without an epidural.

 One 2e blood group determination is done during this or the next examination.